 Pressure ulcers used to be known as bed sores, amongst other terms, but the current name reflects the fact that you are just as likely to sustain damage through extended periods sitting down, as in bed.
 So pressure relief seating is just as important as mattresses and overlays.

-Ottobock’s Aquos cushion (above left) is particularly designed for use in wheelchairs.
+The cushion shown above left is particularly designed for use in wheelchairs.
 It has thin liquid-filled cells incorporated directly in the cover, which prevent rapid wear and tear, but also and more importantly, skin irritation and pressure sores.
 The combination of a unique pressure management foam and the ultra-thin LiquiCell packets provides ideal skin protection and positioning for those with moderate to high risk of skin breakdown.

 An effective combination of air-filled cells and high tech foam, this adjustable pressure relief cushion is suitable for clients who spend a great deal of time seated.
 The air cells (shown right) are inflated using a hand pump, until they provide the desired degree of support.
 The air in the cells is moved about in response to the body’s natural movements, efficiently redistributing pressure.